abhijit-nayak/Homework/Web Vulnerabilities and Hardening/README.md

 - **Hint #2**: Find the hidden JavaScript.

 After completing the first challenge, you will be provided with an option to continue to the next challenge.
+Navigated to source of the challenge file that revealed the credentials
 ![Javascript](images/Challenge1_credentials.png)
+After entering the credentials, message displayed `challenge 1 completed`
 ![success](images/Challenge1_complete.png)